vikramdamaruppula/vikramdamaruppula/README.md

 - 👀 I’m interested in ... exploring new technologies
 - 🌱 I’m currently learning ...Fullstack development course at Nxt Wave online platform
 - 💞️ I’m familiar with...technologies like HTML,CSS,JAVASCRIPT,Python,Nodejs,Expresjs,MySql And ReactJs
-- 📫 How to reach me ... vikramd0652@gmail.com
+- 📫 How to reach me ... mailId: vikramd0652@gmail.com  linkedin:linkedin.com/in/vikramd369

 <!---
 vikramdamaruppula/vikramdamaruppula is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.